timnavalta/osticketInstallation/README.md

 <img src="https://i.imgur.com/uKPrmcM.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-<b> We will leave Database Setting for later, we will move on to Heidi SQL </b>
+<b> We will leave Database Setting for later, we will move on to Heidi SQL. </b>

 Open Heidi SQL from the installation files.